AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 ![manifest refresh complete](./img/manifest-refresh-complete.png)

+## Next steps

 Congratulations!
 You've completed the quickstart and run your first add-on!

 Next, check out the [development tools](dev_tooling.md) page to discover more details on topics to be aware of while building add-ons, followed by the rest of the [guides section](../), where you will find in-depth resources for [designing](../design/index.md), [developing](../develop/index.md), [debugging](../debug/index.md) and [distributing](../distribute/index.md) your add-ons.

-If you're ready to dive into our developer platform, we highly recommend exploring our collection of [code samples](../../samples.md).
+If you're ready to dive into our developer platform, we highly recommend following the [tutorials](/guides/tutorials), and exploring our collection of [code samples](../../samples.md).
 These samples provide hands-on examples of how to use our platform SDKs and APIs, and are a great resource to help you get started building your own add-ons.